Sutherland Shire

 Sutherland Shire is a local government area (LGA) in the southern region of Sydney, in the state of New South Wales, Australia.

-Sutherland Shire is located approximately 26 km south-southwest of the Sydney CBD, and comprises an area of 370 km2.
+Geographically, it is the area directly to the south of Botany Bay and the Georges River.
+Sutherland Shire is 26 km south-southwest of the Sydney CBD, and is bordered by the Bayside Council, City of Canterbury-Bankstown, Georges River Council and the City of Wollongong local government areas.

 As at the 2021 census, Sutherland Shire has an estimated population of 230,211.
 The area is colloquially known as "The Shire", and has featured in several reality television series.

-Geographically, it is the area directly to the south of Botany Bay and the Georges River.
-Sutherland Shire is 26 km south-southwest of the Sydney CBD, and is bordered by the Bayside Council, City of Canterbury-Bankstown, Georges River Council and the City of Wollongong local government areas.

 The administrative centre of Sutherland Shire is located in the suburb of Sutherland, with the council chambers located on Eton Street.
 As of 10 October 2024, the mayor of the Sutherland Shire is Cr.
 Jack Boyd, a Labor Party member.

 Sutherland Shire contains what was the first landing site of Lieutenant James Cook, who went ashore onto what is now the suburb of Kurnell on 29 April 1770.
 It was originally intended to be the location of the first British Settlement, before Sydney Cove was chosen instead by Arthur Phillip, captain of the First Fleet.